-Consider a general-equilibrium model of bilateral trade in s = 1, ..., S sectors among i, j = 1, ..., J exporting and importing countries.
-As the general structure of the model is consistent with a host of approaches proposed in earlier work (see Arkolakis et al., 2012), the write-up can be relatively generic and parsimonious.
+Consider a general equilibrium model of bilateral trade in s = 1, ..., S sectors among i, j = 1, ..., J exporting and importing countries.
+As the general structure of the model is consistent with a host of approaches proposed in earlier work (see Arkolakis, Costinot, and Rodriguez-Clare (2012)), the write-up can be relatively generic and parsimonious.

-For the sake of simplicity, let us resort to a single-factor framework on the supply side, with L_i^s denoting (simple or equipped) labor used by sector s in country i.36 Additionally, with notable relevance only for the counterfactual equilibrium analysis but not for estimation, assume L_i^s to be immobile across sectors s and countries j.
+For the sake of simplicity, let us resort to a single-factor framework on the supply side, with L_i^s denoting (simple or equipped) labor used by sector s in country i.
+Additionally, with notable relevance only for the counterfactual equilibrium analysis but not for estimation, assume L_i^s to be immobile across sectors s and countries j.
 Accordingly, the cost per unit of factor usage will be specific to both countries and sectors, W_i^s .
-Factor-market clearing implies that the value of sales (and production) in each country and sector, Y_i^s , is spent on the respective factors used:37
+Factor-market clearing implies that the value of sales (and production) in each country and sector, Y_i^s , is spent on the respective factors used:

 $$Y_i^s = W_i^s L_i^s.
-(1)$$
+(S.1)$$

-Product-market clearing implies that aggregate expenditures in an economy, E_i , correspond to factor income plus aggregate transfers, B_i .38 The latter we will assume to be
+Product-market clearing implies that aggregate expenditures in an economy, E_i , correspond to factor income plus aggregate transfers, B_i .4 The latter we will assume to be financed by tariff revenues from all sectors, B_i^s .
+Accordingly, we obtain